ktaranov/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/setup/index.md

 # Python Project

 [Python packaging](https://packaging.python.org/tutorials/packaging-projects/) is, alas, a thorny topic, and we're going to make you do it for this tutorial.

 Why?
-Most Python packages put their tests *outside* of their source directories, to avoid accidentally shipping the tests.
+Most Python packages put their tests *outside* of their source directories, to avoid accidentally shipping the tests (among other reasons.)
 The tests thus need to import the package that you code is in, and that means a Python package.
 Fortunately this is [all explained quite well](https://blog.godatadriven.com/setup-py) in the `pytest` docs.